harshulgandhi/salesfast/Catalog.md

     <td style="border: solid 1px black;">
       <ul>
         <li>District manager needs to study the sales pattern in each territory of his/her district, number of upcoming physicians, what type of new products in BioPharma planning to release and after comprehending all these parameters, he/she should come up with a call plan for each SalesRep under him/her.</li>
+        <li>Create SalesRep to Physician alignment based on location of SalesRep and Physician and also SalesRep's training and experience.</li>
         <li>Set target number of physicians to be visited by each SalesRep and also the target number of physicians with status "Prescribing" at the end of a quarter.</li>
         <li>Review this call plan and alignment at the end of every cycle and update it as per the activities in current previous cycle plan.</li>
       </ul>